Bulgaria posts highest inflation in SEE amongst EU peers

 The lowest rate of inflation in the region was recorded by Slovenia with an annualised rate of 8.7%, just 0.1 percentage point below the EU average.

-Currently France and Malta have the lowest rate of inflation in the EU at 5.8%, followed by Finland with 7.1%.
-The Baltics have the highest annual rates of inflation, lead by Estonia with 20.1%, Lithuania with 18.5% and Latvia with 16.8%.
+Currently France and Malta both have the lowest rate of inflation in the EU at 5.8%, followed by Finland with 7.1%.
+The Baltics have the highest annual rates of inflation, led by Estonia with 20.1%, Lithuania with 18.5% and Latvia with 16.8%.

 |